cchauve/CompMath-Day-2023/README.md

 The elements of this project that are relevant for this presentation are the following:
-- The **data** was composed of a set of **samples**, each representing a bacterial pathogen isolate, where for each sample we were provided by our collaborators with
+- The **data** was composed of two sets of **samples**, each representing a bacterial pathogen isolate, either from the *E faecalis* genus or the *E. faecium* genus.
+  For each sample we were provided by our collaborators with
   - a unique **identifier**, the ID of the sample sequencing data on the
     <a href="https://www.ncbi.nlm.nih.gov/sra">NCBI SRA</a> data repository;
   - **assembly data** for each sample, in the form of two files, one in GFA format